alexxfreitag/bootcamp-ignite/nodejs/finapi/README.md

 - [X] Should be able to fetch the customer's statement by date
 - [X] Should be able to update customer account data
 - [X] Should be able to get customer account data
+- [X] Should be able to get customer account balance
 - [X] Should be able to delete an account

 ## 🚫 Rules